dcos-terraform/terraform-azurerm-dcos/docs/destroy/README.md

----
-layout: layout.pug
-excerpt: Shutdown/destroy all DC/OS resources on Azure using Terraform
-title: Destroy Cluster on Azure
+# Destroy Cluster on Azure
-navigationTitle: Destroy Cluster
-menuWeight: 40
----

 Use the following command to shutdown/destroy all resources from your environment.